Contributions¶

 pybabel compile --directory canaille/translations --statistics

-sphinx-build doc build/sphinx/html
+sphinx-build --builder gettext doc doc/locales

 Publish a new release¶